 - 1 teaspoon peppermint oil see Recipe Notes; brands vary in intensity, so see Recipe Notes for brand or taste for quantity if using a different brand

 - 1/2 teaspoon spirulina (optional) see Recipe Notes OR use beet powder or natural coloring for pink frosting

 Preheat oven to 325 degrees Fahrenheit.
 Place liners in muffin pans.
 Set aside.

-Place warm and room temperature (no cold) liquid ingredients in large bowl and mix: coconut butter, (sweetener if doing GAPS or maple syrup variation), melted coconut oil, eggs and full fat milk.
+Place warm and room temperature (no cold) liquid ingredients in large bowl and mix: coconut butter, (sweetener if doing GAPS or maple syrup variation), melted coconut oil, eggs, full fat milk and optional peppermint oil.